Smith, Chiefs win AFC West title with win over Chargers

 RIVERS PICKOFFS

-Chargers rookie defensive end Joey Bosa dropped Smith in the first quarter, giving him 10 1/2 sacks in 12 games.
-Bosa missed all of training camp in a nasty contract dispute with the Spanos family and then injured a hamstring, costing him the first four games of the season.
-He missed the season-opening loss at Kansas City, when the Chargers blew a 27-10 fourth-quarter lead and lost 33-27 in overtime.
+''We gave ourselves a chance.
+We turned it over twice. which killed us,'' Rivers said.

 INJURIES: Chiefs S Eric Berry left with an ankle injury in the second half.
-For the Chargers, safety Darrell Stuckey left with a knee injury, linebacker Christopher Landrum suffered a concussion and guard Orlando Franklin had a shoulder injury.
+Chargers S Darrell Stuckey left with a knee injury, LB Christopher Landrum suffered a concussion and G Orlando Franklin had a shoulder injury.

 ---